Ithaca College Gerontology Institute to Offer Three Fall Workshops

 The presenters will focus on supporting people with disabilities as they age in their home environments.
 The goal is to help seniors stay connected to their individual passions, to one another and to the wider community.

 Individuals with disabilities requiring accommodations should contact Denise Wells, outreach and engagement coordinator, at (607) 274-1607 or firstname.lastname@example.org.
 Requests for accommodations should be made as soon as possible.

-Originally published in Media Relations: Ithaca College Gerontology Institute to Offer Three Fall Workshops.
+Originally published in IC News: Ithaca College Gerontology Institute to Offer Three Fall Workshops.